scott-eric-kaufman/the-whole-sek/content/the-valve/2006-05-12-caleb-crain-on-academic-criticism-only-not-really.md

 It didn’t; it didn’t; and it didn’t.

-The article’s evident confusion  may be the product of Crain (or the _n+1_ editors) deciding that “Academic Criticism” signals some particular body of work with addressable conditions of production, characters and traits, &amp;c.
+The article’s evident confusion  may be the product of Crain (or the _n+1_ editors) deciding that “Academic Criticism” signals some particular body of work with addressable conditions of production, characters and traits, &c.
 It obviously does, only Crain doesn’t address _that_.
 He reduces it to the small and vanishing genre of single-author studies.
 To wit:

 In the past few years I have become a fan—something I never dared in high school.
-In love with Belle &amp; Sebastian, Ben Kweller, the Decemberists, and Sufjan Stevens, I have visited band websites and subscribed to band listservs.
+In love with Belle & Sebastian, Ben Kweller, the Decemberists, and Sufjan Stevens, I have visited band websites and subscribed to band listservs.
 [More evidence of fandom.]
 I have learned about loseless file codecs in order to trade live shows.
 [Even _more_ evidence of fandom.]
 I have listened to songs recorded by one of my beloveds before he came up with his distinctive sound—befoe he was any good, in fact—and I have treasured them because they are, after all, his.  [_Even more_.]
 I have found obscure, probably unintentional parallels between the lyrics of one beloved’s songs and those of another and I have wondered about my beloveds’ personal lives and inspected their songs for hints of autobiography.
 If a love of mine sings a song of another musician,  I buy that musician’s album too, and try to like it.

 Last year, at the height of my madness, I realized what it resembled: academic literary criticism of a great author.
 There is the same impulse to collect and reluctance to judge.
 (76)